QuentinRa/blog.quentinra.dev/operating-systems/others/containers/lxc/index.md

 <div class="row row-cols-lg-2"><div>

-[Linux Containers](https://linuxcontainers.org/) (LXC) is a Linux only virtualization method to run multiple Linux systems using the host Linux kernel.
+[Linux Containers](https://linuxcontainers.org/) (LXC) is a Linux-only virtualization method to run multiple Linux systems using the host Linux kernel.

-[Docker](../docker/index.md) is built over LXC.
+[Docker](../docker/index.md) was first built over LXC.
 It provides additional features and a simplified interface.
 They share the notion of 'image' and 'container'.

 LXC can only be used on Linux hosts.
 Users part of the `lxd` group can call any commands without sudo.